tamago-labs/story-build/README.md

 **Model Context Protocol (MCP)** revolutionizes this by enabling natural language interaction with complex IP operations.
 Story.build leverages MCP to make IP protection and monetization as simple as having a conversation, while maintaining professional-grade legal frameworks through Story Protocol's programmable IP licensing system.

-## Key Features
+## Current Features

-We have 20+ MCP tools allow you to use AI likes Claude or Cursor.ai for wallet operations, check balances, wrap and unwrap IP tokens, and perform complex IP tasks as follows:
+We have 17+ MCP tools allow you to use AI likes Claude or Cursor.ai for wallet operations, check balances, wrap and unwrap IP tokens, and perform complex IP tasks as follows:

 ### **IP Asset Management**
 - **IP asset registration** Simply by paste URLs with automatic content parsing